1 in 5 Canadians struggle with insomnia.

 - Stimulus control therapy.
 This method helps remove factors that condition the mind to resist sleep.

-- Sleep restriction.
+- Sleep consolidation.
 Lying in bed when you’re awake can become a habit that leads to poor sleep.
 Through the use of a daily sleep log we’ll determine your personal sleep window and work towards optimizing the quality of your sleep.

 - Sleep hygiene.
 This strategy involves changing basic lifestyle habits that influence sleep.